LeonarDev/Trybe/Exercises/fundamentals/block_09/9.1/readme.md

 <hr>
 <br>

-5) Now that you have done the function that sends the temperature of Mars, suppose that you are able to send to the Curiosity robot what you want to do, once you have successfully obtained the temperature on Mars.
+#### Exercise 5) Now that you have done the function that sends the temperature of Mars, suppose that you are able to send to the Curiosity robot what you want to do, once you have successfully obtained the temperature on Mars.
 Then, add a `callback` in the `sendMarsTemperature` function that contains the actions to be taken over the temperature.

 ```js
 const messageDelay = () => Math.floor(Math.random() * 5000);